OngoingAIOngoingAI Docs

 • Exposes JSON API endpoints for health, traces, and analytics data.

 • Emits structured JSON logs to stdout for request lifecycle and audit events.
+Logs include trace_id and span_id when an active span is in context, enabling direct log-to-trace correlation in Grafana Loki, Elasticsearch, or any log backend.

 • Persists trace records to SQLite or Postgres for downstream reporting jobs.